-The UM Housing office provides programing including programs on Risk Reduction, Primary Prevention and Awareness Programs in cooperation with but not limited to, UMPD, SARC, Title IX and Curry Health.
-Many of the programs outlined below were facilitated by UM Housing and conducted in the residence halls.
-Programs planned prior to March 2020 were held in person, however after March 2020 and extending through December 2020 any programs planned were conducted via Zoom.
+The UM Housing office provides programming including programs on Risk Reduction, Primary Prevention and Awareness Programs in cooperation with but not limited to, UMPD, SARC, Title IX and Curry Health.
+Many of the programs outlined below were facilitated by UM Housing and conducted in the residence halls or campus apartments.
+Programs include a campus-wide alcohol education program and a community responsibility program called Step Up, facilitated for each residence hall community during the Fall semester.